 March is here!
 I feel like March is a bit of a nothing month for travel in Europe unless you’re into mountain/skiing type getaways.
 Which maybe you are.
 I’ve never skied in my life, we don’t exactly have snow where I’m from, but I hear it’s acceptable to go to the mountains purely for the après-ski experience. 🙂

-Most destinations in March are grey and miserable which means I mostly want to stay at home tucked away in my cozy bed.
+Most destinations in March are grey and miserable which means I mostly want to stay at home tucked away in my cosy bed.
 But I do think March is probably the perfect time for a luxury weekend or resort getaway.
-A cozy weekend away from home.
+A cosy weekend away from home.

 I’m thinking the kind of place where you can treat yourself at the spa or put on your dressing gown and fluffy slippers and curl up with a good book/Netflix and then indulge in some five star room service.

 Or am I wrong on this?